jacksonbeale/ux-sprint-boilerplate/METHODOLOGY.md

 ## Overview

 This boilerplate implements a lean, agent-powered UX sprint methodology designed for rapid iteration and learning.
-The approach has been proven effective for integration projects where new capabilities need to seamlessly blend with existing products.
+The approach is experimental, based on learnings from initial integration projects where new capabilities need to seamlessly blend with existing products.

 ## Core Principles